Inwerpsel/use-theme-editor/README.md

   - Is using `body` selector better?
 - Move expensive logic (regex and searching lists) into initial data extraction where possible.
 - Configurable source URLs (protocol, Github, automatic detection?)
+- Inspector as a separate package?
+- Drop tokens onto page like Figma tokens plugin
+  - Can reuse inspect function and auto apply the innermost fitting the token type.
+  - If multiple options possible
+    - Show dialog on nearest side of iframe (or configurable)
+    - Hover an option previews it

+## Future theme structure

+Currently themes are just a list of selectors with lists of properties.
+Eventually the theme should be a sort of "diff" compared to a current set of CSS files.
+New files can then be generated if the diff format allows to locate the source declaration for each item.
+It's unclear where the source code mapping should happen.

+#### Declarations
+Each item: selector + property (combined unique ID, this could be a single ID as well, anything that allows you to find the right source)
+* Updated decls (including adding properties, order by convention within selector)
+  * data: new value
+* Removed decls
+  * data: none

+#### Other
+* Added selectors
+  * data: selector text, source position, media query
+  * Translate to multiple source CSS dialects
+* Added media queries
+  * data: condition text (maybe parsed a bit), source position
+* Added animations
+* Added resources (links, images, fonts)